manusuku/coursera-web/README.md

 # coursera-web
-A test epor for HTML/CSS
+A test repo for HTML/CSS